 Types of Hydrangeas

-Hydrangeas come in shrubs of all sizes and also in climbing styles.
+Hydrangeas come in shrubs of all sizes and colors.
 There are some dwarf varieties that are perfect for smaller garden spots.
-The plant grows from a rhizome, and this root is used to make medicine.

 Hydrangea macrophylla or bigleaf hydrangea is the most commonly grown hydrangea plant.
 It has many different cultivars and two groups: mopheads (globe shaped flowers) and Lacecaps (flattened flower heads.)